grafana/tempo/docs/tempo/website/metrics-generator/service_graphs.md

 Duration is measured both from the client and the server sides.

-Possible values for `connection_type`: unset, `messaging_system` or `database`.
+Possible values for `connection_type`: unset, `messaging_system`, or `database`.

 Additional labels can be included using the `dimensions` configuration option.

 Since the service graph processor has to process both sides of an edge, it needs to process all spans of a trace to function properly.
-If spans of a trace are spread out over multiple instances it will not be possible to pair up spans reliably.
+If spans of a trace are spread out over multiple instances, spans are not paired up reliably.

 ## Cardinality